10 Fashionable Face Masks People With Chronic Illness Recommend

 Deciding whether to use a face mask or respirator depends on your individual health, the people you may come into contact with and your surrounding environment.

-We wanted to know which brands of face masks and respirators those with chronic illness find most effective, so we asked our Mighty community which masks they wear to lower their risk of getting sick (or getting others sick).
+Whether in a pandemic or all year round, we wanted to know which brands of face masks and respirators those with chronic illness find most effective, so we asked our Mighty community which masks they wear to lower their risk of getting sick (or getting others sick).
 Here are their recommendations.

-2. Disposable Hospital Masks
+1. Disposable Surgical Masks

 Stephanie Ann Middleton told us, “Hospital type masks are fine and disposable.
 We order them by the case.
 Each mask is only good until it gets moist – less than an hour.
 Changing regularly is necessary if you truly have an immunocompromised condition.”